15 Potential Health Benefits Of Avocado Leaf

 These compounds may help reduce oxidative stress and inflammation in the brain, which can lead to neurodegenerative diseases.

-In 2015, a study showed that a compound made from avocado leaves helped mice remember things and learn new things.
+A study showed that a compound made from avocado leaves helped mice remember things and learn new things.

 The study showed that the extract improved cognitive function by making certain neurotransmitters in the brain work harder.

-14. May Have Anti-Allergic Properties
+14. Anti-Allergic Properties

 There are many bioactive compounds in avocado leaves.